THIS CHAPTER CONTAINS VIOLENCE THAT MAY NOT BE SUITABLE TO SOME READERS.

 "…Does Damon… like her?"

-The question hung in the dark.
+The shard glowed once, soft.
+Unanswered as the question hung in the dark.